 Does every athlete needs to use a knee sleeve?
 Likely not, but there’s no denying that they can be beneficial in the right circumstances.
 Also, knee sleeves are nice because unlike some of the newer model shoes, they’re relatively easier on the wallet, so owning a couple pairs isn’t unreasonable.

-This article will focus on a couple different characteristics a strength athlete can consider before investing in another or a new pair of knee sleeves.
+This article will focus on a couple different characteristics a strength athlete can consider before investing in another or a new pair of the best knee sleeves for their sport and goals.

 Do You Compete?